storageos/storageos.github.io/_docs/install/container.md

 root user, and it is only present when the StorageOS client container is running.

 NBD is a default Linux kernel module that allows block devices to be run in userspace.
-To enable the module and increase the number of allowable devices, you must either run:
+It is not a requirement for StorageOS to run, but improves performance significantly.
+To enable the module and increase the number of allowable devices, run:

 ```bash
 $ sudo nbd nbds_max=1024